 The same could then apply when OAC members go out on testimony telling the world about their version of Jesus.
 It could even be the same when it comes to the ordaining of officers based on prophetic gifts.

 I was taught as an active OAC member that the gift never changes, the “officer” gift is exactly the same irrespective of the person or vessel that receives this gift.
 The only difference between the various officers is the heaven that they’re in.
+Apparently the “underdeacon” is the perfect “brother”, the “priest” is the perfect “underdeacon”, the “elder” is the perfect “priest”, the “fourfold office” is the perfect “elder” and the “apostle” is the perfect “fourfold office”.
 This gift is apparently eternal and never changes and the “apostle” seals you with this gift.
-If that were so, OAC officers would all speak the same language and never argue.
+If that were so, OAC officers would all speak the same language and never argue or differ in opinion.
+The same would apply to every single OAC member, everyone would instinctively say the same thing without being corrected or told.
 Apparently OAC members are also blessed with the spirit of discernment which is also the same gift.
-If all of this was true, there would be no reason for a policy or disclaimer.
+If all of this was true, they wouldn’t contradict the Bible and there would be no reason for a policy or disclaimer.